abhay8463/Mental-Health-Messiah/README.md

 ### What's the problem?

 COVID-19 outbreak was first reported in Wuhan, China, and has spread to more than 50 countries.
-WHO declared COVID-19 as a Public Health Emergency of International Concern (PHEIC) on 30 January 2020.Currently, people are staying inside their homes for 4 months for self-quarantine purposes.
+WHO declared COVID-19 as a Public Health Emergency of International Concern (PHEIC) on 30 January 2020.
+Currently, people are staying inside their homes for 4 months for self-quarantine purposes.
 This has led to a sharp increase in mental health problems and suicide rates all across the globe.

 ### The idea